m1r0/mail-grab/README.md

 #### About

-This plugin allows you to catch and store all emails sent from the WordPress.
+This plugin allows you to catch and store all emails sent from WordPress.
 You can also prevent the sending entirely.